philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 ## Overview and Roadmap

+> TODO: Change the requirements and significantly relax them.
+Mechanical engineering cannot reuse parts like functional blocks.
+Rather, general ideas are reused if one carefully chooses a good technology to explore.
+Remove the need to make catalogued projects "parametric".
+Transform it into an environment for pulling up static structures to render.

 Overview:
 - Each file contains some carbon-center stage geometry, which relies on "HDL".
   - Precursor: finish implementing the `Lattice` type, so it conforms to the documented API.
 Add support for hexagonal diamond.